eseyfert/mirai-designs-framework/modules/base/readme.md

 # Base

-Base is called as the first Sass module in order and includes a CSS reset and a variety of important variables and mixins.
+Base serves as the core foundation for a lot of the components, both in Sass and TypeScript.

 ---

-### Usage
+## Sass

+Base includes a CSS reset we load first to create a standardized look for our apps and websites.

 ```scss
 // Apply the CSS reset.